 - requiring specified digital platform providers to disclose their information (e.g., terms and conditions of trading).
 The Act is to require specified digital platform providers to disclose terms and conditions and give prior notices of any change thereof to the platform users;

-The Act is to require such providers to submit a report, every fiscal year, on their current situations of items (a) and (b) above with the results of self-assessment on such situations to the METI Minister, and then the Minister to assess the situations of business operation based on the report and publicise the assessment results.
+The Act is to require such providers to submit a report, every fiscal year, on their current situations of items (a) and (b), above, with the results of self-assessment on such situations to the METI Minister, and then the Minister to assess the situations of business operation based on the report and publicise the assessment results.

 Collaborating with the JFTC

-The Act is to require METI to establish a system in which METI should request the JFTC to exercise certain measures under the AMA if METI finds any cases which are suspected of violating the AMA.
+The Act is to require METI to establish a system in which METI should request the JFTC to exercise certain measures under the AMA if METI finds any cases that are suspected of violating the AMA.